Bound and Constraint in Generics and Type Variables#

 6

-With Union, the operation we use between arguments (i.e. a and b) is supported by any permutation order[1].
-As we can see, we added two int, added int and float, and lastly, added int and an NDArray!
+More verbosely, with Union, the operation we use between arguments (i.e. a and b) is supported by any permutation order[2].
+As we can see, we added two int, added int and float, added int and an NDArray, and lastly, added int and a str (which is an error)!
 Is this really what we want?
 Do we really want to allow int and NDArray to be added together freely (they can, but some may regard it as not safe as it might lead to undesirable consequences via broadcasting).
-Consequently, there will be no error raised.
+Consequently, there will be no error raised for certain operations that are unsafe.
+We fear not those that raises an error, but those that does not (silent errors).

 Our static type checker is fast to spot this potential error and raised aptly the following: